markets/awesome-ruby/README.md

 * [ByStar](https://github.com/radar/by_star) - Find ActiveRecord objects by year, month, fortnight, week and more!
 * [Chronic](https://github.com/mojombo/chronic) - A natural language date/time parser written in pure Ruby.
 * [groupdate](https://github.com/ankane/groupdate) - The simplest way to group temporal data in ActiveRecord, arrays and hashes.
+* [holidays](https://github.com/holidays/holidays) - A collection of Ruby methods to deal with statutory and other holidays.
 * [ice_cube](https://github.com/seejohnrun/ice_cube) - A date recurrence library which allows easy creation of recurrence rules and fast querying.
 * [local_time](https://github.com/basecamp/local_time) - Rails Engine for cache-friendly, client-side local time.
 * [montrose](https://github.com/rossta/montrose) - a simple library for expressing, serializing, and enumerating recurring events in Ruby